gnosischain/prysm-client/README.md

+# DEPRECATED
+> [!WARNING]
+> This repository is no longer supported.
+Please use the [official documentation](https://docs.gnosischain.com/node/manual/).

 # Prysm Client - Docker

 This projects builds a customized version of the prysm client with Gnosischain modifications.
 Those include the integrations with different testnets.